The Military in Spain: Modernizing Forces for the Future

 How does the Spanish Army’s equipment compare internationally?

-You’ll find modern tanks like the Leopard 2E, infantry fighting vehicles such as the Pizarro, and artillery systems including the M109A5 howitzer.
+You can find modern tanks like the Leopard 2E, infantry fighting vehicles such as the Pizarro, and artillery systems including the M109A5 howitzer.

 What’s the role of the Spanish military within the country?